AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 Candidate experience: transparency without oversharing

-Tell candidates what you’re assessing: responsible AI use, fairness thinking, and governance maturity.
-Don’t ask for proprietary prompts or past employer data.
-This reduces anxiety and improves signal quality.
+Be upfront about what you're assessing: responsible AI use, fairness thinking, and governance maturity.
+Don't ask for proprietary prompts or data from previous employers.
+This reduces anxiety and improves signal quality — and in DACH settings, it also models the kind of transparency you're hiring for.

 • HR shares a 3-sentence framing at interview start and confirms "no confidential data" rules.